oncomouse/courses/2019/engl334fall2019.md

 ## Students Needing Support Service

-Texas A&M University is committed to providing equitable access to learning opportunities for all students.
-If you experience barriers to your education due to a disability or think you may have a disability, please contact Disability Resources in the Student Services Building or at (979) 845-1637 or visit [http://disability.tamu.edu](http://disability.tamu.edu).
-Disabilities may include, but are not limited to attentional, learning, mental health, sensory, physical, or chronic health conditions.
-All students are encouraged to discuss their disability related needs with Disability Resources and their instructors as soon as possible.
+The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
+Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
+If you believe you have a disability requiring an accommodation, please contact Disability Services, currently located in the Disability Services building at the Student Services at White Creek complex on west campus or call 979-845- 1637.
+For additional information, visit [http://disability.tamu.edu](http://disability.tamu.edu).

 ## University Writing Center